macleodsawyer/macleodsawyer/projects.md

 ### Current Projects

 CharityDrops.org &#8211;<br>
-A new and better way to easily manage donations.<br>
+A new and better way to donate to the causes that you love and cherish.<br>
 Link &#8211; <https://charitydrops.org/>

 Read|Less (coming soon)<br>